Maurice Ravel: Les Apaches and Debussy

-Around 1900 Ravel and a number of innovative young artists, poets, critics and musicians joined together in an informal group; they came to be known as Les Apaches ("The Hooligans"), a name coined by Viñes to represent their status as "artistic outcasts".
+Around 1900 Ravel and a number of innovative young artists, poets, critics and musicians joined in an informal group; they came to be known as Les Apaches ("The Hooligans"), a name coined by Viñes to represent their status as "artistic outcasts".
 They met regularly until the beginning of the First World War, and members stimulated one another with intellectual argument and performances of their works.
 The membership of the group was fluid, and at various times included Igor Stravinsky and Manuel de Falla as well as their French friends.
 (Note: Other members were the composers Florent Schmitt, Maurice Delage and Paul Ladmirault, the poets Léon-Paul Fargue and Tristan Klingsor, the painter Paul Sordes and the critic Michel Calvocoressi.)

 Among the enthusiasms of the Apaches was the music of Debussy.
 Ravel, twelve years his junior, had known Debussy slightly since the 1890s, and their friendship, though never close, continued for more than ten years.
 In 1902 André Messager conducted the premiere of Debussy's opera Pelléas et Mélisande at the Opéra-Comique.
 It divided musical opinion.
 Dubois unavailingly forbade Conservatoire students to attend, and the conductor's friend and former teacher Camille Saint-Saëns was prominent among those who detested the piece.
 The Apaches were loud in their support.
 The first run of the opera consisted of fourteen performances: Ravel attended all of them.